spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 Anyway, let's leave the weak reasoning behind as that's not the purpose of this post!

+If you don't have a Windows machine then this post probably isn't for you, if this is different from what you use, it doesn't make it bad.

 Let's see what Ken has to say about it: https://twitter.com/ken_wheeler/status/1075556283795824640